 Small employers who don’t offer group health coverage to their employees can help employees pay for medical expenses through a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
-If your employer offers you a QSEHRA, you can use it to help pay your household’s health care costs (like your monthly premium) for qualifying health coverage.
+If your employer offers you a QSEHRA, you can use it to help pay your household’s costs (like your monthly premium) for qualifying health coverage.

 How will I know if my employer offers me a QSEHRA?